amee1829/Senior-Project/README.md

 A step by step method for learning how to scrape data using SciKit.

 https://www.datacamp.com/community/tutorials/scikit-learn-fake-news
-building a dataset using fake news using Bayes model
+This scikit-learn tutorial will walk you through building a fake news classifier with the help of Bayesian models.

 https://www.datacamp.com/community/tutorials/scikit-learn-fake-news